-The connections and partnership between the West Linn-Wilsonville School District (WLWV) and Oregon Tech (OIT) has possibilities around shared resources, mentorship by OIT professors for high school teachers in the District, and enrollment opportunities for eligible high school students.
-In thinking about supporting STEM Education in the District and expanding learning opportunities for students, we will initially focus our partnership in three main ways: STEM HST courses, dual credit offerings, CTE course development.
-We hope to "kickoff" this partnership is to offer an Open House in early Winter 2014.
-This will be an important event to tour interested District community members, the School Board, administrators, and teachers around the campus, talk more specifically about enrollment opportunities in the Introduction to Engineering STEM HST Course bundle, and talk specifically to high school counselors about scheduling and forecasting and helping students take advantage of these enrollment opportunities.
+The partnership with Oregon Tech (OIT) has possibilities around shared resources, mentorship by OIT professors for high school teachers in the District, and enrollment opportunities for eligible high school students.
+In thinking about supporting STEM education in the District and expanding learning opportunities for students, our partnership with OIT takes three forms: STEM High School Transition (HST) courses, dual credit offerings, and CTE course development.
+OIT hosted an Open House in January 2014 for District teachers, staff, administrators and community members to tour the new Wilsonville campus and learn more about OIT programs.
+We are working with high school counselors around scheduling and forecasting in order to help students take advantage of these enrollment opportunities in the years to come.